JoostV96/Thesis/README.md

 ```
 pip install gym
 ```
-Next we need to install the Pybullet environment.
+Next we need to install the PyBullet environment.

 For this we first need the microsoft visual C++ buildtools.